 Starmer’s right hand man has resigned – what does this mean for the future of the PM?

-Many people in Labour want Morgan McSweeney sacked as Downing Street chief of staff, but there are questions over how Keir Starmer would survive as PM without him, David Maddox and Kate Devlin write
+Many people in Labour wanted Morgan McSweeney sacked as Downing Street chief of staff before he finally quit over the Mandelson scandal, but now the question is if Starmer can survive as PM without him, David Maddox writes

-The name Morgan McSweeney may not be on the lips of many people down the pub or at the school gate, but it is one that those in the Westminster bubble are obsessed with.
+The name Morgan McSweeney may not have been on the lips of many people down the pub or at the school gate, but it has been one that those in the Westminster bubble are obsessed with.

+Now, though, he has become the biggest scalp yet in the rapidly escalating scandal over Peter Mandelson that threatens to also engulf the prime minister.

+The departure of the man who was responsible for Sir Keir being the leader of the Labour Party, the architect of the subsequent election victory and central figure in running the government leaves a weak prime minister very badly exposed.

-Labour MPs have always been aware of the Downing Street chief of staff’s power and importance, as something they consider to be either a toxic poison at the heart of government or a means to future preferment and promotion.
+Labour MPs were always aware of the now former Downing Street chief of staff’s power and importance, as something they considered to be either a toxic poison at the heart of government or a means to future preferment and promotion.

-So the fact that they are telling Keir Starmer he has to sack his chief of staff – or potentially lose his own job – reveals a prime minister in serious trouble.
+Such were the concerns of the toxicity of the Downing Street operation under him that ambitious young Labour special advisers (spads) told The Independent that they would not go and work there, preferring outlying departments instead.

+Just last week, one spad told The Independent: “You wouldn’t catch me dead there.”

+Cabinet ministers would complain about it in private, but everyone knew that with McSweeney, there was no Starmer and vice versa.

+One trusted senior minister said: “Keir has to sort out the toxicity in Downing Street or else we will get nowhere.”

-There have at times even been mutterings in Westminster’s corridors that this is not Starmer’s government at all, but rather McSweeney’s – that the prime minister has, in many ways, been the frontman for a project that is actually being directed by an unelected official in Downing Street.
+There had at times even been mutterings in Westminster’s corridors that this was not Starmer’s government at all, but rather McSweeney’s – that the prime minister was, in many ways, the frontman for a project that is actually being directed by an unelected official in Downing Street.

-Tales from the last ministerial reshuffle emphasise his influence.
+Tales from the last ministerial reshuffle last year emphasised his influence.
 The three people removed from the cabinet were all people McSweeney wanted out, according to sources.

 Lucy Powell, now back after winning the election to be the party’s deputy leader, was removed as Commons leader because “she kept standing up to McSweeney and telling him he was wrong”, according to an ally of hers.